hdShang/arxiv-daily/docs/cs-CV/2025-10-06/papers/251005408v1-see-the-past-time-reversed-scene-reconstruction-from-thermal-traces-.md

 ---
 layout: default
-title: See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models
+title: "See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models"
 ---

 # See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models